 Circumference of the Earth

-This project is based on a scientific collaboration : We need the measurement of a partner school to obtain the final result.
+This project is based on a scientific collaboration : Each school needs the measurement of a partner school to obtain the final result.
 Schools from 4 continents are involved.

 This project runs from January to December.
 Its aim is to calculate the circumference of the Earth, reproducing Eratosthenes experiment.